Defining Public Speaking Anxiety

 2. Presenting Concerns

-Clearly outline the client’s concerns about public speaking.
-This section should describe the nature of their anxiety, including:
+Clearly outline the client’s specific concerns regarding public speaking.
+This section should encompass:

-- Specific situations that trigger anxiety (e.g., presentations, meetings)
+- Specific situations that elicit anxiety (e.g., presentations, meetings)

 - The intensity of their fear or anxiety level